thehyve/delphyne/docs/transformations.rst

 The first mode, used by :meth:`.Wrapper.execute_transformation`.
 This expects the transformation function to return the full list of ORM objects at once.
 All returned records are committed to the database at the same time.

-While this is straightforward, it does require to store all records in memory.
-For large tables there is a 'batch' mode :meth:`.Wrapper.execute_batch_transformation`.
-This expects the transformation function to yield the ORM objects one at a time.
-The wrapper will commits the yielded records to the database in batches of given size.

-The pseudo-code for a transformation is given below, with the only difference between the two execution modes being the way the omop records are returned.

-Below we give two Python pseudo-codes, one for a 'regular' transformation and a batch transformation.

-**Regular**

 .. code-block:: python